heroku/devcenter-grails/README.md

 ## Local testing

 Normally you run your Grails apps locally with `grails run-app`.
-This works great for quick, iterative development.
-But sometimes, it is useful to run the app in the same configuration as the server.
+This works great for quick, iterative development, and is fine to use when developing for Heroku.
+However, it is often useful to run the app using the same configuration as the server.

 ### Add an embedded server